appy-one/acebase/README.md

 ```

 ### Cross-tab synchronization
-(NEW in v1.5.0, beta)
+(NEW in v1.5.0)

 When you're using AceBase with an IndexedDB or LocalStorage backend, you might notice that if you change data in one open tab, those changes do not raise change events in other open tabs monitoring that same data.
-This is because IndexedDB or LocalStorage databases do not raise change events themselves, and AceBase won't be able to either if the data was not changed through AceBase itself.
+This is because `IndexedDB` or `LocalStorage` databases do not raise change events themselves, and AceBase won't be able to either if the data was not changed through AceBase itself.
 To overcome this issue, AceBase will have to notify local changes to other AceBase instances in different browser tabs.

 AceBase is now able to communicate with other tabs using the `BroadcastChannel` implemented in most browsers\*, and is able to notify others of changes made to the underlaying database.
 This functionality is in beta and disabled by default, to enable it set the `multipleTabs: true` in the options parameter: